Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do You Need Any Documents To Receive Money Transfers?

-Your bank or money transfer provider will take care of all the necessary paperwork associated with transferring money into Canada and will ensure that they adhere to Anti-Money Laundering (AML) laws.
-It’s still a good idea to keep a paper trail of records and emails regarding the transfer just in case.
+Your bank or money transfer provider will take care of all the necessary paperwork associated with transferring money into Canada.
+They’ll also ensure that they adhere to Anti-Money Laundering (AML) laws.
+But it’s still a good idea to keep a paper trail of records and emails regarding the transfer just in case.

 If you’re coming into Canada with at least $10,000, you’ll need to fill out Form E311 (CBSA declaration car), as mentioned earlier.